Bethe Ansatz solution for a model of global-range interacting bosons on the square lattice: Introduction

 There has been a resurgence of interest in exactly-solvable models with long-range interactions in recent times; e.g. \cite{blst25,dr23,g22,kl24}.
 These works consider the systems to be one-dimensional spin chains.
-However, as will be discussed below, once long-range interactions are incorporated there is a decreased clarity in the notion of dimensionality.
+However, once long-range interactions are incorporated there is a decreased clarity in the notion of dimensionality.
 A case in point is provided by the Haldane-Shastry model \cite{h88,s88}, the integrability of which does not stem from the typical transfer matrix approach associated with the Yang-Baxter equation \cite{bghp93}.
-The model is generally considered to be one-dimensional, but the geometry of the model can be viewed as being a ring with closed boundary conditions embedded in two-dimensional Euclidean space.
-This is due to the strength of spin interactions in the Hamiltonian being being dependent on the {\it chord distance} between sites on the ring \cite{h88}.
+The model is generally considered to be one-dimensional, but the geometry of the model can be viewed as being a ring with periodic boundary conditions embedded in two-dimensional Euclidean space.
+This is due to the strength of spin interactions in the Hamiltonian being dependent on the {\it chord distance} between sites on the ring \cite{h88}.

 In the next section the model with global-range interaction is formulated in terms of canonical boson operators associated with the sites of a square lattice.
 A key element in the analysis is the introduction of the adjacency matrix to describe the Hamiltonian.
 The Bethe Ansatz solution for the Hamiltonian of this study is obtained by undertaking a canonical transformation to a spectrally equivalent system with hopping on a collection of disjointed lattices.
 This simplifies the form of the Hamiltonian, and allows the solution to be read off from previously published results.
-The case of open, toroidal, and periodic boundary conditions are discussed.
+The case of open, cylindrical, and toroidal boundary conditions are studied.
 However it will be seen that this approach, developed for bosons on the square lattice, bears little resemblance to the typical transfer matrix method used for spin systems; e.g. \cite{ddd22}.
-Finally, the case of an integrable boundary defect.
+Finally, the case of an integrable boundary defect is discussed.